 Resolution: When voting on this case, the interested party abstained, and other directors voted.
 The case was passed without objection by all directors present.

-Sixth case: Please discuss the by-election of an independent director.
+Sixth case: Comprehensive re-election of directors.

 Resolution: After consultation by the chairman, all directors present passed the resolution without objection.